pixelwizard2/GuardianPay---Protecting-Against-Lost-Card-and-Copied-Card-Transactions/README.md

 Mounted Google Drive, loaded the XGBoost model, retrieved the list of all cities from the training dataset, performed one-hot encoding, and prepared model input data for prediction.
 Project Challenges <br> <br> <br>

-Challenges encountered during the project were analyzed:
+## Challenges encountered during the project were analyzed:

+Organized and analyzed errors that occurred during the project progress.

-Data Preprocessing Issue:
+**Data Preprocessing Issue:**

-Problem: During data file integration, fraud determination data values were transformed into NaN.
+**Problem:** During data file integration, fraud determination data values were transformed into NaN.
-Solution: Unified data values to YES and NO, converted to 0 and 1, to resolve the issue caused by conflicts in NaN data values during file integration.
+**Solution:** Unified data values to YES and NO, converted to 0 and 1, to resolve the issue caused by conflicts in NaN data values during file integration.

-Model Implementation Issue:
+**Model Implementation Issue:**

-Problem: Encountered a mismatch in feature counts between training and user input data when implementing the developed XGBoost model.
+**Problem:** Encountered a mismatch in feature counts between training and user input data when implementing the developed XGBoost model.
-Solution: Despite reconfiguring the model after investigating issues in hyperparameter adjustment and data preprocessing, the same error persisted.
+**Solution:** Despite reconfiguring the model after investigating issues in hyperparameter adjustment and data preprocessing, the same error persisted.
 Further study on model design features is needed for resolution.